imixs/imixs-workflow/src/site/markdown/administration.md

 <img src="images/imixs-admin-client-04.png" />

+### Rebuild the Lucene Index

+With the function 'Rebuild Index' the lucene index can be updated.
+After the job is started the existing documents will be re-indexed.
+The blocksize defines the maximum number of workflow documents to be processed in one run.
+After the blocksize was updated, the job will pause for a given interval specified in minutes.

+### Rename User

+The function 'Rename User' updates name files (starting with 'nam') and the ACL for existing documents.
+This feature can be used if a userID changed in a running workflow environment.
+The new userId can either be replaced with the old one or be appended.
+The blocksize defines the maximum number of workflow documents to be processed in one run.
+After the blocksize was updated, the job will pause for a given interval specified in minutes.

+### Migration

-The administration process can be used update the lucene index.
-There is also a feature to migrate a business application from Imixs-Workflow version 3.x to 4.x.
+The administration process provides a feature to migrate a business application from Imixs-Workflow version 3.x to 4.x.
+This feature is for migration purpose only.

-##Backup & Restore
+## Backup & Restore
 With the Backup feature it is also possible to export entities into a file system and later re-import them into any exiting workflow instance.

 <img src="images/imixs-admin-client-05.png" />